ipikuka/next-mdx-remote-client/README.md

 import { hydrateLazy, MDXClientLazy } from "next-mdx-remote-client/csr";
 ```

+When you use `hydrateLazy`, and want to get the exports from MDX via `mod` object, please be aware that the `mod` object is always empty `{}` at first render, then it will get actual exports at second render.

 > [!NOTE]
 > Lazy hydration defers hydration of the components on the client.
 This is an optimization technique to improve the initial load of the application, but may introduce unexpected delays in interactivity for any dynamic content within the MDX content.\
 > \